strangedev/zufall/README.md

 A small JS/TS library for generating random numbers and sampling data, because using `Math.random()` is tiresome.

-"Zufall" is a german for "chance" or "coincidence".
+"Zufall" is german for "chance" or "coincidence".
 When something happens "per Zufall", it happens at random.

 This library is aimed at testing and other _non-security_ applications.
 It is just a wrapper for `Math.random()`, so don't expect any cryptographic